openjdk/jextract/doc/GUIDE.md

 public static MethodHandle foo$handle() { ... } // 4
 ```

-First and foremost, there is a static wrapper method that is generated that can be used to call
+First and foremost, there is a static wrapper method that is generated that can be used to
-the C function (1).
-Besides that, there are also several getters that return additional meta-data
+call the C function (1).
+Besides that, there are also several accessors that return
-for the method: the function's address (2), the function descriptor (3), and the method handle
+additional meta-data for the method: the function's address (2), the function descriptor
-returned by the FFM linker (3), which is used to implement the static wrapper method (1).
+(3), and the method handle returned by the FFM linker (4), which is used to implement the
+static wrapper method (1).

-The parameter types and return type of this method depends on the carrier types
+The parameter types and return type of this method depend on the carrier types of the
-of the layouts that make up the function descriptor of a function, which is itself derived
+layouts that make up the function descriptor of the function, which is itself derived
 from the parsed header files.

-#### Global Variables
+### Global Variables

-For a global variable declaration in the header file like this:
+For a global variable declaration in a header file like this:

 ```c
 // mylib.h